Politics

 "I wanted the Bill to have the full select committee process so that everyone who wanted to comment, had a chance to do so.
 I will now consider the report ahead of the Second Reading of the Bill."

-She refused RNZ's request for comment, saying she would do so after reading the report and taking advice.
+She refused RNZ's request for further comment, saying she would do so after reading the report and taking advice.

 In a minority report, Labour, the Greens and Te Pāti Māori said they opposed the bill as a whole "in the strongest terms" due to its "failure to honour Te Tiriti o Waitangi, its misrepresentation of tikanga Māori, and the harm it risks imposing on tamariki and their whānau".